cebus-org/cebus/packages/react-table/README.md

 ## API

-To learn more about the Switch API take a look at the [Switch Interface](src/components/Switch/Switch.types.ts) file.
+To learn more about the Table API take a look at the [Table Interface](src/components/Table/Table.types.ts) file.